timescale/docs.timescale.com-content/replication.md

   their priority/position in the list.
 This is essentially a quorum function.

->vvv Any synchronous replication mode will force the primary to wait until all required replicas have written the WAL or applied the database transaction, depending on the `synchronous_commit` level.
+>:WARNING: Any synchronous replication mode will force the primary to wait until all required replicas have written the WAL or applied the database transaction, depending on the `synchronous_commit` level.
 This could cause the primary to hang indefinitely if a required replica crashes.
 When the replica